Skip to main content

 }

-staticmembers cannot be overridden via inheritance.
-However, in Swift, if you declare a computed type property using theclasskeyword within a Class, subclasses canoverrideit.
-This provides static polymorphism capabilities that are more flexible than C#. - Thread Safety: C#
+• Override Capability: In C#, static members cannot be overridden via inheritance.
+However, in Swift, if you declare a computed type property using the class keyword within a Class, subclasses can override it.
+This provides more flexible static polymorphism than C#.

-staticfield initialization usually relies on the Static Constructor to guarantee execution order, but access is not necessarily Thread-safe (manual locking is required).
-Swift documentation explicitly guarantees that the initialization ofstaticstored properties is Thread-safe.
+• Thread Safety: C# static field initialization usually relies on the Static Constructor to guarantee execution order, but it does not necessarily guarantee Thread-safety during access (manual locking may be required).
+Swift’s official documentation explicitly guarantees that the initialization of static stored properties is Thread-safe.